libp2p/specs/http/transport-component.md

 HTTP.
 Intuitively if you can `curl` it with HTTP, then it speaks HTTP.

 Most environments will have a way to create an HTTP Client and Server, and the specific HTTP version used will be opaque.
-The client will negotiate (or [learn about](https://www.rfc-editor.org/rfc/rfc9114.html#section-3.1.1)) the specific HTTP version to use when communicating with the HTTP server.

-For this opaque case, we use the `/http` component at the end of the multidadr.
+We use the `/http` component at the end of the multidadr to signal that this server supports an HTTP transport.
 The end user agent decides on HTTP version to use, based on the multiaddr prefix, application, server negotiation, and specific use case.
 This follows what existing `http://` URL implementations do.

 ## Multiaddr representation